 Prepare three different concentrations of each compound in water.

 Dilute the stock solution with water to 1 mL in microtubes to give 2 µM, 10 µM and 100 µM for soluble compounds, or alternatively 2 µM, 10 µM and 40 µM for sparingly soluble compounds.

+NOTE: The final concentrations in the reaction mixture will be 1, 5, and 50 micromolar or 1, 5, and 20 micromolar for soluble and sparingly soluble compounds, respectively.

 Vortex the compound solution instantly after dilution of the stock solution for proper mixing.